fahimabrar1/emall/README.md

     *Fahim is going to use only Flutter branch.
     *Iftekhar and Mehbah will use only restapi branch.
-    *Nahid, Elma & Nahid will use only database branch.
+    *Refat, Elma & Nahid will use only database branch.
     *main is going to be the final output of our website

 Let's first get familiar with branches.
 Complete Tasks, them help others to complete their task.